git-courses-info/ultimate-git-course/README.md

 - If you create a branch in the remote repo and then do `git fetch`, and then run `git branch`, you only see `main`, because when we run `fetch`, we only get the remote branch.
 So then we need to create a local one and map it to the remote one.
   - git switch -C feature-1 origin/feature-1
+- Remove tracking branches that are deleted on the remote repo: `git remote prune origin`